WWE News: ‘NXT’ Star Fires Back At Chris Jericho After He Offers Him Career Advice

 — matthew riddle (@SuperKingofBros) June 28, 2019

-Although Matt Riddle’s previous rants against Goldberg appear to be mainly in character, the mixed-martial-artist-turned-pro-wrestler nonetheless drew flak from Booker T in June over these comments.
+Although Matt Riddle’s previous rants against Goldberg appear to be mainly in character, the mixed martial artist-turned-pro wrestler nonetheless drew flak from Booker T in June over these comments.
 Per WhatCulture, Booker remarked that Riddle “needs a lot of work” and has to “work on his craft” in order to establish himself further as part of WWE’s NXT brand.

 Earlier that month, many fans speculated that former WCW and WWE star Lance Storm was targeting Riddle in a series of tweets, including one where he said that he “[considers himself] a professional wrestler” not only because that’s how he makes his living, but also because of how he “tried to conduct [himself].”